-Despite being a Muslim minority country, Thailand’s government and private sector have leveraged the country’s manufacturing, quality assurance and marketing experience and its rich culinary traditions to become one of the largest producers of Halal food.
+Despite being a Muslim minority country, Thailand’s government and private sector have leveraged the country’s manufacturing, quality assurance, and marketing experience and its rich culinary traditions to become one of the largest producers of Halal food.
 It is effectively taking advantage of a growing global appetite for halal products, according to the Department of Thai Trade Centre, MENA.

-Currently, it is the world’s 12th leading global exporter of halal products and 5th largest producer of halal foods.
+Currently, it is the world’s 12th leading global exporter of halal products and the 5th largest producer of halal foods.
 It also ranks first for halal export among ASEAN countries.
 Halal food currently accounts for 20% of Thailand’s global food exports with more than 60% of halal exports going to Indonesia, Malaysia, and Brunei.

 With a market that is expected to grow 20% annually, Thailand hopes to take a bigger slice of the pie.
 For 2021, the country is targeting a 3% increase in its exports – valued at $3.8 billion – to OIC countries, its second-biggest export market next to China.

-Among Thailand’s notable food exports include rice, sweet corn, tapioca products, sugar, canned tuna, processed fruit and vegetable products as well as seasonings.
-It has also been aggressively expanding its halal portfolio with products and services in other sectors, such as cosmetics, poultry and plant-based meat, among others.
+Among Thailand’s notable food exports include rice, sweet corn, tapioca products, sugar, canned tuna, processed fruit, and vegetable products as well as seasonings.
+It has also been aggressively expanding its halal portfolio with products and services in other sectors, such as cosmetics, poultry, and plant-based meat, among others.

 Thai Halal Initiatives